-The Victorian Woodworkers Association [no date] provides detailed information on current commercial use of the timber.
-This is, incidentally, a classic example of timber mining.
+This species presents a classic example of timber mining.
 The species is currently being exploited as a commercial crop and timber remains available.
-However, the trees take approximately 300 years to mature.
+However, the trees take several centuries to mature.
 Such a course seems likely to lead to the commercial extinction of the species.
 Some conservation measures exist: "The conservation of the craftwood resource is related to the conservation of special species timbers as a whole.
 Large tracts of rainforest (34 per cent of the 565,000 ha total in the State) are reserved in Tasmania's National Parks and World Heritage areas.
 Of the 40 recognised rainforest plant communities, three are poorly reserved and three are not known in reserves" (Commonwealth of Australia 1999).

 Commonwealth of Australia.
 1999.
 Tasmania. http://www.rfa.gov.au/rfa/tas/raa/soceco/ch6_4.html, accessed 2000.04.24, now defunct.

 Tasmanian Timber.
 2007.
 Celery Top. http://www.tastimber.tas.gov.au/species/pdfs/Celery.pdf, accessed 2017.12.29.